France has been given the green light to ban short haul domestic flights.

 As part of President Macron’s plea for “collective sobriety” in energy use, French citizens are also being encouraged to trade in their cars for electric bikes.

 A maximum of €4,000 is available to low-income households in low-emission zones to subsidise the switch, with smaller amounts to help wealthier citizens.

-Last week’s extension to ‘Le Plan Vélo’ - which launched last year - is intended to help the French catch up with the bike-loving Dutch, Germans and Danes.
+An extension to ‘Le Plan Vélo’ - launched last year - is intended to help the French catch up with the bike-loving Dutch, Germans and Danes.